Back to Species Pages

 Native range: Native range keys: south_asia, southeast_asia.
 Rivers, lakes, mangroves, wetlands, estuaries, rice fields, and fish-rich waterways fit Smooth-coated Otters because River Play needs current, banks, dens, and family routes.
 The habitat lets work and play happen in the same water.

-To find Smooth-coated otter in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
+To find Smooth-coated Otter in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
 You usually do better by working one good piece of habitat inside native range keys: south_asia, southeast_asia.
 Rivers, lakes, mangroves, wetlands, estuaries, rice fields, and fish-rich waterways fit Smooth-coated Otters because River Play needs current, banks, dens, and family routes.
 The habitat lets work and play happen in the same water. than by covering too much ground.

 • Quiet marsh edges, reedbeds, river bends, or shallow wetland margins